-A: Joist and joist girder design conforms to the Steel Joist Institute specifications, Allowable Stress Design only.
+A: Joist and joist girder design conforms to the Steel Joist Institute specifications, Allowable Stress Design and Load & Resistance Factor Design.

 Q: Do joist welds meet AWS D1.1 Code requirements?

-A: Joist welds conform to the Steel Joist Institute specifications, Allowable Stress Design only.
+A: Joist welds conform to the Steel Joist Institute specifications, Allowable Stress Design and Load & Resistance Factor Design.

 Q: How do you specify joist girders with different joist loads or different joist spacing?